 y Gildas, Usher Ant.
 Brit. p.
 248. 347.

-z Gildas, Bede, lib.
-1.

-cap.
-17. Constant. in vita Germ.
+Z Gildas, Bede, lib.
+1. cap.
+17. Constant, in vita Germ.

-c H A P. prince of Dumnonium, who, though stained with every vice, possessed the chief authority among them , they fent into Germany a deputation to invite over the Saxons for their protection and affistance.
+CHAP. prince of Dumnonium, who, though stained with every vice, possessed the chief authority among them a, they fent into Germany a deputation to invite over the Saxons for their protection and assistance.